Skip to content / Ir al contenido

 Months 2 Through 3: Establishing the Pattern

 During the second and third months, your new tradeline appears on your credit report.
 The bankruptcy is still visible, but new positive data has started building alongside it.
-Make sure to check your credit report during this period to verify that your payments are being reported correctly to all three bureaus.
+This is the beginning of the narrative shift.
+Your credit report will soon tell two stories, the one that led to bankruptcy, and the new one of recovery.

 Months 4 Through 6: Building Momentum